StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/intro.md

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), this package is not intended to take away the hands-on component of the course.
 The clips are just meant to get you going but learning means experimenting, in this case using Julia and Stan.

-## Time line
+## Time line considerations

 The 2nd edition of the book is going to print in March 2020.
-This is also the target date for completion of v1 of StatisticalRethinking.jl.
+This was also the target date for completion of v2 of StatisticalRethinking.jl but I opted to apply a major refactoring of the setup to minimize load/compilation times.
+I'm now targetting mid May 2020.
+Still, I do think the currrent version is useful.
+Feedback is welcome!

 ## Introduction